TiesdeKok/chat-gpt-jupyter-extension/README.md

 A browser extension to provide various helper functions in Jupyter Notebooks, powered by ChatGPT.

-Current primary functions, have ChatGPT:
+Primary functions, have ChatGPT:

 - **Format** - Automatically add comments, docstrings, and formatting to your code cell.
 - **Explain** - Explain the content of your code cell, ELI5 style.
 - **Debug** - Help you debug an error message in your code cell.
 - **Complete** - Help you complete a code snippet in your code cell.
 - **Fun** - Generate a poem, meme, or joke based on your code (because why not?).

+**Project status:** Beta - Bugs likely - If you run into issues or have feature suggestions --> Submit them as an issue!

 **Major acknowledgements:**